Abdulhalim7177/Contact-Form-in-ASP.NET-Core/README.md

 # Contact-Form-in-ASP.NET-Core
-A Contact form is ASP.NET core
+A Contact form in ASP.NET core using razor syntax